jovillarrealm/count-fasta-rs/README.md

 > To modify the installation path, it requires to modify install-path in dist-workspace.toml, and run ci again.
 > `install-path = "CARGO_HOME"`

+> [!NOTE]
+> Known Bug:
+> .gz files that were compressed with bgzip are read incorrectly.